Transcendent-Tapir/Glamorous-Gladiators/docs/characters.md

 - Absolute Mastery (Specializing in a singular weapon with mostly "mundane" abilities)
 - Marked for greatness (Using marks such as runes, tattoos, or painted symbols to produce powerful effects)
 - Adapt.
 Evolve.
 Overcome (Altering your body with magic or technology to empower yourself)
+- Tortured Artist (Use an artform like sculpting, painting, drawing, or crochet to create field assets or capture enemies)